BrendenEum/motorVAE/README.md

 - Use `--train` to train the VAE from scratch.
 - Use `--resume` to resume training from last checkpoint.
 Cannot be used with `--train`.
+- Use `--reconstructions` to see reconstructions.
+Only requires `--train` the first time.
-- Use `--visualize` to see reconstructions and latent space traversals.
+- Use `--traversals` to see latent space traversals.
 Only requires `--train` the first time.
 - Use `--extract_latent` to save latent vectors for external analysis.
 Only requires `--train` the first time.
 - Use `--sample` to generate random samples from the latent space.
 Only requires `--train` the first time.
 - Use `--interpolate {img1} {img2}` to interpolate between the two images.
 Use `--interpolate_steps {#}` with this to specify how many steps you'd like to take between image 1 (z1 in latent space) to image 2 (z2 in latent space).